openSUSE/cnf/README.md

 # Command not found handler for openSUSE

-A replacement for a [python based command-not-found handler]( https://github.com/openSUSE/scout/blob/master/handlers/bin/command-not-found) for openSUSE.
+ 1. A replacement for a [python based command-not-found handler]( https://github.com/openSUSE/scout/blob/master/handlers/bin/command-not-found) for openSUSE.

-Written in Rust.
-Uses [libsolv](https://github.com/openSUSE/libsolv) to query the content of all enabled repositories.
+ 2. Written in Rust, so has no other runtime dependencies.
+ 3. Uses [libsolv](https://github.com/openSUSE/libsolv) under the hood, so is 100% compatible with a zypper.

 ## Build